pedro-homero/pedro-homero.github.io/_posts/2022-11-16-The-World-is-Coming-To-An-End-Mel.markdown

 ***The world is coming to an end, Mal...***

-It's spoken by Woody Harrelson's character, Mickey, to Mallory (Mal), played by Juliette Lewis, in Oliver Stone's 1994 ***Natural Born Killers*** ([wikipedia entry](https://en.wikipedia.org/wiki/Natural_Born_Killers)) :link:), just before the amazing *Sweet Jane*, a Velvet Underground cover done by Cowboy Junkies, starts playing.
+It's spoken by Woody Harrelson's character, Mickey, to Mallory (Mal), played by Juliette Lewis, in Oliver Stone's 1994 ***Natural Born Killers*** ([wikipedia entry](https://en.wikipedia.org/wiki/Natural_Born_Killers)) :link:), just as the amazing *Sweet Jane*, a Velvet Underground cover done by Cowboy Junkies, starts playing.
 You can see the clip on [youtube](https://www.youtube.com/watch?v=tYqE5cxJqXE) :link:.

 (The movie, by the way, is great, and I highly recommend it.
 It was a formative film for me and my buddies back in our early 20's)